kbase/groups/README.md

     "id": <the group ID>,
     "name": <the group name>,
-    "owner": <the username of the group owner>, "type": <the type of the group, e.g. Team, Project, etc.>, "admins": <an array of usernames of admins of the group>, "members": <an array of usernames of members of the group>, "description": <a description of the group>,
+    "owner": <the username of the group owner>, "admins": <an array of usernames of admins of the group>, "members": <an array of usernames of members of the group>, "description": <a description of the group>,